dangoslen/dangoslen-me-site/content/blog/re-learning-ansible-from-scratch.md

 ---
 ![Ansible logo](../assets/ansible_logo.svg.png "Ansible logo")

 For several years, all I heard about was [Ansible](ansible.com).
 It was going to solve every one of your deployment problems.
 It was going to make life easier.
-It was going to take us to Mars.
+Heck, it was going to take us to Mars - well as long as SpaceX used it...

 But after a short while, Ansible seemed to fall flat.
 As the [infrastructure-as-code](https://en.wikipedia.org/wiki/Infrastructure_as_code) movement grew and the immutable infrastructure alongside it, other tools seemed to overtake Ansible.
 I stopped learning it at this point since I started work on Kubernetes-based applications, which fully embraced immutable infrastructure.